ivaninastoyanova/ReactJS-Project/README.md

 If you are not the creator of the recipe, you will see a `Like` button that you can click if you enjoy the recipe.

+Also, you will see a `Dislike` button that you can click if you find the recipe not good enough.

 The site takes you to the `Login` page if you try to open a URL that is accessible only for logged in users.

+## Validation

+Validation is implemented.

+You shoul register with a valid email format.
+For example, `something@some_domain.some_toplevel_domain`.

+The password should be at least `five` characters long.

 ## Available Scripts